bradmontgomery/django-redis-metrics/README.rst

 define various named metrics (such as 'New User Signups', 'Downloads') and record when they happen.

-This app, however, is essentially stripped of all but the bare-bones features offered by the Redis backend in ``django-app-metrics``.
+However, this app is stripped of all but the bare-bones features offered by the Redis backend in ``django-app-metrics``.
 Major differences are:

 * *only* backed by Redis
 * does not require Celery
 * currently no grouping of Metrics
 * no timing

-*TODO* In addition, there are some built-in default views and templates for viewing metrics.
+In addition, there are some built-in default views and templates for viewing metrics and charts backed by google charts.

 Requirements